 My Advice

-Massachusetts Justice of the Peace Regina M. Pacitti
+Massachusetts Justice of the Peace / Wedding Celebrant Regina M. Pacitti

 Below are some tips on writing your own wedding ceremony, taken from my article in the Summer 2011 Tufts University magazine.
 You can find the original article by clicking here.